bhagyashriyogeshpatil/flavor-fusion/README.md

 #### Home Page

 The home page is designed to be welcoming and informative, clearly showing what the Flavor Fusion website is about.
 It gives users a preview of what to expect and invites them to explore more.
 The background image is carefully chosen to match the recipe theme and enhance the site's visual appeal.

+For users who are not logged in, a "Sign Up Now" button is displayed on the home page.
+This button appears only if the user is not authenticated, encouraging new visitors to sign up for an account.

 - As a visitor, I want to see an engaging home page so that I can understand what the recipe blog offers. **(User Story#8) (must have)**